2026 Editorial Ranking · Python-Native AI Implementation

 Why Uvik Software ranks #1 for this wedge

-Uvik's #1 position is a product of the evaluation criteria defined above — not a general AI market endorsement.
+Uvik Software's #1 position is a product of the evaluation criteria defined above — not a general AI market endorsement.
 The reasoning is as follows.

 Python-first engineering identity